 Law and Human Rights Internship

 Through our Palestinian Law curriculum, we seek to give a thorough overview of the legislation governing the West Bank and Gaza.
 We offer internships year-round for periods ranging from one to thirteen weeks.
-This curriculum is suitable for law, social sciences, and human rights students, as well as anybody interested in the Palestinian legal system.
+This curriculum suits law, social sciences, human rights students, and anybody interested in the Palestinian legal system.

-During the internship, interns will visit local Palestinian lawyers, law faculties, courts, human rights organizations, legal religious institutions, and clinics.
-You will see laws being passed, decisions being made, court decisions being taken, legal discussions being conducted, and mediations taking place in a range of different social contexts.
+During the internship, interns will visit local Palestinian lawyers, law faculties, courts, human rights organizations, legal and religious institutions, and clinics.
+You will see laws being passed, decisions being made, court decisions being taken, legal discussions being conducted, and mediations taking place in various social contexts.

 Summer Volunteer and Internship Programs

-Additionally, while our human rights internship and Volunteer programs in Hebron are open all year, we also offer summer human rights internships, an ideal opportunity for students or anyone searching for short-term internship programs in the fields of human rights, law, and politics in Palestine, Israel, or the Middle East.
+Additionally, while our human rights internship and Volunteer programs in Hebron are open all year, we also offer summer human rights internships.
+These are ideal opportunities for students or anyone searching for short-term human rights, law, and politics internships in Palestine, Israel, or the Middle East.
 Participants will gain experience while making a difference in the lives of others.

 We also offer summer programs designed specifically for students looking to travel abroad while gaining university credits.
-These programs allow you to travel during summertime, and gain hands-on experience in your relevant field while working towards a degree at the same time.
+These programs allow you to travel during summertime, gain hands-on experience in your relevant field, and work towards a degree simultaneously.
 Students will be able to experience a range of academic and practical activities in a field relevant to their interests.

 Program Details and Additional Activities in Palestine

-• Arabic lessons of three hours weekly with native speakers in Palestinian dialect and MSA if desired.
+• Arabic lessons are three hours weekly with native speakers in the Palestinian dialect, and MSA is offered if desired.
 Our teachers are well-qualified and attentive, each with a solid educational background, ready and willing to assist you.

 • Visits to Palestinian refugee camps and arranging activities for Palestinian children